-13.1 Physically Disabled Shooters - A shooter who because of physical disability cannot fire from one or more of the prescribed shooting positions outlined in these Rules, or who must use special equipment when firing, is privileged to petition the NRA Protest Committee for permission to assume a special position or to use modified equipment, or both.
-This petition will be in the form of a written request from the person concerned to the Committee outlining in detail the reasons why the special positions must be assumed or the special equipment must be used.
+- 13.1 Physically Disabled Shooters A shooter who because of physical disability cannot fire from one or more of the prescribed shooting positions outlined in these Rules, or who must use special equipment when firing, is privileged to petition the NRA Protest Committee for permission to assume a special position or to use modified equipment, or both.
 The petition will be accompanied by pictures of the shooter in the position he desires approved and, if special equipment is required, the picture will show how this equipment is used.
 The petition and all pictures must be furnished in exact duplicate.
-The petition must be accompanied by a medical doctor's statement if the physical disability is not completely evident in the pictures submitted.

-Each petition will be reviewed by the NRA Protest Committee.
+The petition must be accompanied by a medical doctor's statement if the physical disability is not completely evident in the pictures submitted. - (a) Each petition will be reviewed by the NRA Protest Committee.
 The Committee may require additional or supplementary statements, medical information or pictures.
 If approved, the NRA Secretary will issue a special authorization certificate to the individual concerned.
-Such certificates will have necessary pictures attached.

-- (b)Shooters who have received special authorization certificates will be required to carry them when competing in competition governed by NRA Rules, and to present the certificates when requested by officials of the competition or by NRA Official Referees. - In the event of a protest involving the position or the equip-(c)ment used by such a shooter, the Official Referee or Jury will compare the questioned position or equipment with the certificate and photographs presented by the shooter.
-If the shooter's position or equipment does not, in the opinion of the officials, conform to that authorized by the NRA Secretary (or if the shooter has no authorized certificate or pictures), the protest shall be allowed and the shooter will be required to change immediately to the position or equipment which has been approved or to an otherwise legal position or equipment. - Should a protest be carried beyond the Official Referee or (d) Jury, the original protest will be endorsed by the Referee or Jury Chairman to show the action he has taken and will be forwarded to the National Rifle Association. - National Records may not be established by use of scores fired (e) in special positions or with special equipment as may be authorized according to the Rule. - Two types of authorizations are issued; temporary and per-(f) manent.
-Permanent authorizations are issued to competitors who are permanently disabled.

-13.2 Temporary Disability: Substitute Position - Any person who has a temporary physical disability, as substantiated by a current written medical opinion, which prevents him from using a specified position as defined in this Rule, may assume the next more difficult position in lieu of that position.
+Such certificates will have necessary pictures attached. - (b) Shooters who have received special authorization certificates will be required to carry them when competing in competition governed by NRA Rules, and to present the certificates when requested by officials of the competition or by NRA Official Referees.

+- (c) In the event of a protest involving the position or the equipment used by such a shooter, the Official Referee or Jury will compare the questioned position or equipment with the certificate and photographs presented by the shooter.
+If the shooter's position or equipment does not, in the opinion of the officials, conform to that authorized by the NRA Secretary (or if the shooter has no authorized certificate or pictures), the protest shall be allowed and the shooter will be required to change immediately to the position or equipment which has been approved or to an otherwise legal position or equipment. - (d) Should a protest be carried beyond the Official Referee or Jury, the original protest will be endorsed by the Referee or Jury Chairman to show the action he has taken and will be forwarded to the National Rifle Association. - (e) National Records may not be established by use of scores fired in special positions or with special equipment as may be authorized according to the Rule. - (f) Two types of authorizations are issued; temporary and permanent.
+Permanent authorizations are issued to competitors who are permanently disabled. - 13.2 Temporary Disability: Substitute Position Any person who has a temporary physical disability, as substantiated by a current written medical opinion, which prevents him from using a specified position as defined in this Rule, may assume the next more difficult position in lieu of that position.
 In this manner, sitting may be used for prone, kneeling may be used for sitting, and standing may be used for kneeling.
 Any substitute position must conform to the Rule which defines it.
-The Match Director must be demonstrated so he may be certain that it meets the definition of the appropriate Rule.
+The Match Director must be informed of the substitute, and may require that the substitute position be demonstrated so he may be certain that it meets the definition of the appropriate Rule.